Feng Zikai

-Feng Zikai (丰子恺 (豐子愷, Fēng Zǐkǎi); November 9, 1898 – September 15, 1975) was an influential Chinese painter, pioneering manhua (漫画) artist, essayist, and lay Buddhist of 20th-century China.
+Feng Tze Kai (丰子恺 (豐子愷, Fēng Zǐkǎi); November 9, 1898 – September 15, 1975) was an influential Chinese painter, pioneering manhua (漫画) artist, essayist, and lay Buddhist of 20th-century China.
 Born just after the First Sino-Japanese War and dying just before the end of the Cultural Revolution, he lived through much of the political and socioeconomic turmoil during the birth of modern China.
 Much of his literary and artistic work comments on and records the relationship between the changing political landscape and ordinary people's daily lives.
-Although most famous for his paintings depicting children and the multi-volume collection of Buddhist-inspired art Protection for Living Beings (护生画集), Feng was a prolific artist, writer, and intellectual who made strides in the fields of music, art, literature, philosophy, and translation.
+Although most famous for his paintings depicting children and the multi-volume collection of Buddhist-inspired art Protection for Living Beings (護生畫集), Feng was a prolific artist, writer, and intellectual who made strides in the fields of music, art, literature, philosophy, and translation.

 Biography

 Early life and education

-A native of Shimenwan (石门湾) in Chongde county, Zhejiang Province, Feng Zikai went to school from an early age, the only son and youngest of eight children of a relatively wealthy and educated family.
+A native of Shimenwan (石門灣) in Chongde county, Zhejiang Province, Feng Zikai went to school from an early age, the only son and youngest of eight children of a relatively wealthy and educated family.
 The Fengs owned a dye shop, a business made somewhat profitable due to the great number of waterways and trade networks that passed through Shimenwan.
 Shimenwan lay between Hangzhou and Suzhou, which connected the small, rural town to Beijing and Shanghai.
 Despite this, Feng Zikai's father mostly ignored the dye shop, preferring to study endlessly for the civil service exams in Hangzhou that still mostly dictated one's ability to rise on the economic ladder.
 Ignoring the family business like his father, but also lacking interest in a traditional Confucian education, Feng became fascinated with art as a child.
 His father finally passed the provincial exams in 1902, but shortly after that, Feng's grandmother died, initiating the traditional three-year mourning period for Feng's father.
 By 1905, the civil service exams system was abolished.
 With no path left for him to take the final exams in Beijing, Feng's father spent his time drinking, smoking opium, and tutoring his only son.
 This focus on Feng, a byproduct of being the family's sole male heir, made him stubborn and strong-willed.
 The townspeople doted on him, most likely due to his father's mild reputation for passing the provincial exams, and called him "young master" (少爷).
 Feng's stubbornness manifested in determination to pursue his own interests, most notably drawing and painting.
 Often shirking his lessons with his father, Feng was captivated by the illustrations and woodblock prints in his father's Confucian classics.
 He stole pigments and dyes from the family store and colored in many of the illustrations, earning him his father's scolding and punishment.
 Shortly after his father's death from tuberculosis in 1906, Feng happened upon a book of figures, and practiced tracing and drawing figures, using the book as his guide and reference.
 He continued to pursue his obsession with tracing figures throughout elementary school, earning a growing reputation as the "Little Artist".